AndreDlm/Alprazolam-Model/Evaluation/Input/Content/References.md

 **Fleishaker 1989** Fleishaker JC, Phillips JP, Eller MG, Smith RB.
 Pharmacokinetics and pharmacodynamics of alprazolam following single and multiple oral doses of a sustained‐release formulation. *J Clin Pharmacol* 1989, 29(6): 543-549.

+**Fleishaker 1994** Fleishaker JC, Hulst LK.
+A pharmacokinetic and pharmacodynamic evaluation of the combined administration of alprazolam and fluvoxamine. *Eur J Clin Pharmacol.* 1994, 46(1): 35-39.

 **Friedman 1991** Friedman H, Redmond DE, Greenblatt DJ.
 Comparative pharmacokinetics of alprazolam and lorazepam in humans and in African Green Monkeys. *Psychopharmacology (Berl)* 1991, 104(1): 103-105.

 **Greenblatt 1983** Greenblatt DJ, Arendt RM, Abernethy DR, Giles HG, Sellers EM, Shader RI.
 In vitro quantitation of benzodiazepine lipophilicity: relation to in vivo distribution. *Br J Anaesth* 1983, 55(10): 985-989.